 Black Lakes: The Black Lakes are two reservoirs situated near the top of Vail Pass at the headwaters of Black Gore Creek.
 Their primary function is to augment low wintertime stream flows on Gore Creek.
 Combined, they store approximately 300 acre-feet of water.

-call: A call begins with a senior water user’s request to a division engineer or ditch rider to restrict the use of water among junior water users, since there is not enough water in the system to allow all diversions of water.
+call: A call begins with a senior water user’s request to a division engineer or ditch rider to restrict the use of water among junior water users, since there is not enough water in the system to allow all water diversions.
 Starting with the most junior user, water diversions are shut-off until the more senior rights are satisfied.

 cfs: CFS is an acronym for cubic feet per second.
 A cubic foot per second is one cubic foot of water passing by a single point for one second.
 CFS is the standard unit of measure for water that is in motion, such as water flowing in rivers and streams.
 A flow rate of one cfs would mean that 7.48 gallons passed by a point of reference in one second or 448.8 gallons of water in one minute.
 Over the course of 24 hours, a flow of one cfs would produce 646,317 gallons or almost the equivalent of two acre-feet per day.